HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 - We have two distinct kind of objects, we have objects which just contain data, only data, and objects contain only functions, which are frozen, and those objects are very strong and very reliable, they cannot be tempered with, they provide the interface for dealing with the objects which are containing the data.
 By this we can create good API which can defend themselves, which can remain robust in the face of all the confusion happening inside our system.
 So, in above image put data in member variables.

 ## Loops

+- The for and for-of are the constructs of the language itself, whereas the for-each is the method on the array, map and set objects and can access it on the interables.

+- The for-each loop skips absent values for absent value which got created while doing like below, these are not undefined or null values.
+The array will be called Sparse Array.

+- With for or for-each loops, we can' use the "continue" or "break" keywords.
+For this, we should use "filter()" method then further chain the "forEach()" method.
+To convert and transform a value, we need to use the map() method.

+- The for-in loop produces indices instead of values unlike for-of loop.
+The for-in loop present from the start of the language but for-of has been introduced in ES6 version.

+- Also, with for-in loop the order of the iteration is not guaranteed also it will enumerated the inherited properties.
+We should not use for-in loop to iterate arrays or other iterables but use for-of loop.
+We should use for-in only to iterate the properties on a object, with for-of we will get an error that object is not iterable.
+To still make the use of for-of we can use Object.entries() or Object.keys() methods to iterate.
+So, we should use for-in only if we also want to iterate the inherited properties.

 - The for-in loop can be used to loop through the property on an object.
 If we set enumerable false we cannot loop through that property.
 Also that property will not be JSON serialized.